UserKrzysztof/UserKrzysztof/README.md

-# 👋 Hi, I’m Krzysztof
+# 👋 Hi, my name is Krzysztof
 - 🌱 I am currently studying Data Science at the Faculty of Mathematics and Information Science of the Warsaw University of Technology.
 - 😍 I’m interested in data processing and visualization, and programming as well as electronics.
 - ⚽️ I'm a football fan.